LibreBlogOrg/LibreBlog/README.md

 * Editorial workflow
 * User management

-In short, LibreBlog is a piece of software that runs inside your browser and does not offer features that require a server.
-It is therefore more suited for bloggers and independent journalists than for large news websites.

 ## Installation

 The best way to use LibreBlog is to install it as a browser extension.
 That way, you can use it offline and you will not lose your content if our website goes down.